jamesjoshuahill/jamesjoshuahill.github.io/_posts/2014-05-22-ruby-practice-on-exercism-io.md

 gem install terminal-notifier-guard
 {% endhighlight %}

-There is a Growl I put a copy of the following `Guardfile` in each exercise folder, so that Guard knows to look in the same directory, fire up Sublime Text and run `guard`.
+I put a copy of the following `Guardfile` in each exercise folder, so that Guard knows to look in the same directory, fire up Sublime Text and run `guard`.

 {% highlight ruby %}
 # A sample Guardfile for Ruby exercises from exercism.io